Security

 API Key

-The optional API key (configured in Settings) protects the HTTP API from unauthorized local clients.
-It does not affect peer-to-peer communication, which is secured by the fingerprint-based trust model.
+The optional API key (configured in Settings) protects the OpenAI-compatible HTTP API from unauthorized clients.
+It does not affect peer-to-peer communication, which is secured by TLS, certificate pinning, request signatures, and the pairing database.

 When set, all API requests must include: